Chahat-IITROPAR/Tata-Motors_Project/README.md

 # Tata-Motors_Project
-My Summer Intern Project With Tata Motors Ltd.!
+My Summer Intern Project With Tata Motors Ltd.

-Focused on Assembly of ACE 700cc Model.!
+Focused on Assembly of ACE 700cc Model.

-Worked in Procurement Optimization as well!
+Worked in Procurement Optimization as well